Ain Aata

-Ain Aata, Ain Ata, 'Ain 'Ata or Ayn Aata is a village and municipality situated southwest of Rashaya, 99 km south-east of Beirut, in the Rashaya District of the Beqaa Governorate in Lebanon.
+Ain Aata (عين عطا, also spelled Ain Ata, 'Ain 'Ata or Ayn Aata) is a village and municipality situated southwest of Rashaya, 99 km south-east of Beirut, in the Rashaya District of the Beqaa Governorate in Lebanon.

 The name is thought to mean 'gift spring'.
 There is a remarkably cold spring in the area.

 History

 In 1838, Eli Smith noted Ain 'Ata's population as being Druze and "Greek" Christians.
 By 2014, Druze residents made up 88.52% of the 1,795 registered voters, with almost all the remainder being Greek Orthodox Christians.

 Roman temple

 Recent epigraphic surveys have confirmed the ruins of a Roman temple and cult site in the village that are included in the group of Temples of Mount Hermon.